DrPaulBrewer/zip-bucket/README.md

 ### No bucket files are moved or deleted by zipBucket

-zipBucket does not delete the files that are zipped.
+`zipBucket` does not delete the files from the bucket after copying them to the `.zip` archive.
 That's your job.
-We haven't tested this much, so you might want to wait on deleting anything just yet unless you test the zip file integrity yourself.
+The resolved `manifest` may be helpful.

 ### /tmp files

-The zip procedure creates unique .zip files in /tmp.
-Currently these are not deleted, but will be in an update.
+The zip procedure creates unique .zip files in /tmp .
+These temporary .zip files are deleted on success -- but not deleted on error -- and may accumulate over time or potentially allow unauthorized reading or copying of the data.

 ### Limitations